-Heading into his third year as a full-time starter, Virginia Tech OG Lecitus Smith is blossoming as a legitimate 2022 NFL Draft prospect.
+Heading out of his third year as a full-time starter, Virginia Tech OG Lecitus Smith has blossomed as a legitimate 2022 NFL Draft prospect.
 With that in mind, does Smith have the scouting report necessary to potentially earn a starting role at the next level?
 Let’s take a closer look.

 Lecitus Smith NFL Draft Profile